[Opinion] EU-Russia trade bouncing back - despite sanctions

 Eurostat data from the first seven months of the year shows that this decline has stopped and, in fact, the trend was reversed with an expected increase of 20 percent by the end of the year compared to 2016.

 EU-Russia trade was up to €285 billion in 2014.
 In 2016, this number dropped to €181 billion.
-In only three years, EU members imported €64 billion less from Russia and imported from it €31 billion less.
+In only three years, EU members imported €64 billion less from Russia and exported to it €31 billion less.
 This decline affected Germany, Italy, Austria and Lithuania above all, which constitute €14.5 billion less in export towards Russia.

 However, Austria, Ireland and Lithuania are the three members that suffered the most in relative terms with declines in export of 51, 50 and 40 percent respectively in two years only.
 Interestingly, Luxembourg is the only country that increased its exports to Russia from 2014 to 2016.